Optimizilla Review: Free Image Compressor Worth Using?

 Squoosh processes one image at a time.
 Dealbreaker for batch work.

-But Squoosh runs entirely in your browser, so files never leave your device.
-We tested it on the same MacBook Air M2 and compression took a few seconds per image.
+But Squoosh runs entirely in your browser, so files never leave your device, and compression takes only a few seconds per image.
 Fine for single files, but compressing 20 photos one by one gets old fast, and there’s no batch mode on the project’s roadmap as of early 2026.
 If privacy matters or you need WebP and AVIF output, Squoosh is still the better pick.

 #When to Pick Each Tool